polterguy/hyperbuild/README.md

 a trusted distributor file with more than one PGP key within.
 If you wish to create a distribution with multiple trusted distributors, feel free to modify the _"trusted-app-distributors.hl"_ file by hand yourself.

-You should host your Bazar content file, at a URL, being e.g. `https://my-server.com/my-bazar.hl`, if you compare this file, to your Bazar declaration file.
+You should host your Bazar content file, at a URL, being e.g. `https://my-server.com/my-bazar.hl`.
 Whenever your Bazar content file later becomes updated, your users will have the option of downloading and installing new apps, and/or upgrades to your existing apps.
+This allows you to modify existing systems, previously installed by your users, automatically - Allowing anyone to add additional new apps to their existing systems.